genecook/pico_gui/README.md

 Start the program running and you are ready to play.

 Use a _stylus_, such as a ball-point pen or wooden dowel (I used the wood handle of a small paint brush).
 Select a chess piece to move, then indicate the square to move the piece to.
 To _select_ a piece to move, or a destination square, lightly press down on a square.
 Takes a bit of getting used to.
-The GUI will then validat the move chosen, the chess _engine_ will then make its move.
+The GUI will then validate the move chosen, the chess _engine_ will then make its move.

 Status messages are written to the _console_ below the the chess board.